-Whilst many families remain happy to co-sleep with their children at all stages of development, others find that it’s not restful or sustainable.
+Whilst many families are happy co-sleep with their children at all stages of development, others find that it’s not restful or sustainable.
 A Sydney-based sleep expert has revealed some simple tricks parents can use to get their children to stay in their own beds at night.

 Getting your child to sleep in their own bed (and stay there!) is possible with a few strategies a considerable amount of patience.